danilkolikov/logowriter/readme.md

-Interpreter of the Logo language, that was made as a replacement for the DOS program Logo Writer (Appearance of the original programm was saved)
+The interpreter of the Logo language, that was made as a replacement for the DOS program Logo Writer (Appearance of the original program was saved)

 Logo Writer Online is used for studying pupils of 5th grade in the 31st Lyceum in Chelyabinsk, Russia